-Broadgate and London Cycling Campaign have teamed up to provide a new service to those working on the Broadgate Estate, EC2.
+Broadgate and London Cycling Campaign have teamed up to provide a new service to those working at Broadgate.

 The Bike Station is a new initiative to provide FREE maintenance, training and advice for cyclists of all levels, experience and ability.
 Broadgate Bike Station will take place on the first and third Thursday of the month in Finsbury Avenue Square.

-Whether you're a regular cycle commuter, or you're thinking of starting, our LCC Cycling Professionals can give you all the help and advice you might need.
+Whether you're a regular cycle commuter, or you're thinking of starting, our London Cycling Campaign Cycling Professionals can give you all the help and advice you might need.